HazyResearch/based/README.md

 This project was made possible by a number of open source projects.
 Notably:
 - Our training code and sliding window implementation are based on Tri Dao's [FlashAttention](https://github.com/Dao-AILab/flash-attention).
-- We use the EleutherAI's [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) for evaluation.
+- We use EleutherAI's [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) for evaluation.